Prevention and Treatment For Pelvic Organ Prolapse

 Here are my recommendations for both PREVENTING and TREATING pelvic organ prolapse:

 Avoid bearing down and holding your breath, especially as a result of constipation.
-To avoid straining, open your mouth and say "ah" since all sphincters communicate.
-If the esophageal sphincter is closed or shut, so is the rectal sphincter.
+To avoid straining during elimination, open your mouth and say "ah" since all the sphincters communicate.
+When the esophageal sphincter opens, the rectal sphincter also opens and relaxes.

 EXhale with EXertion, which includes lifting during daily tasks such as groceries or weights during exercise.
 Breathe out through your mouth when lifting any amount.
 This is one of the reasons I recommend mindful diaphragm breathing on a daily basis.